ILIAS-eLearning/ILIAS/tests/README.md

 <a name="foreword"></a>
 ### Foreword
-May the reader is asking him self why this guidelines refer to a book which writes about JUnit testing in Java 8.
+Maybe the reader is asking him self why this guidelines refers to a book which writes about JUnit testing in Java 8.

 The reason for this is that unit testing in his very nature is the same in